openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 4. Run the Import

 Approach B: Using a Row Post-Script
 Using the following Row Post-script, each time a row is read from the CSV, as per usual EBI will first convert the row data to XML.
-The script will then convert the values in the XML at “/xml/metadata/subject” to the values configured in the EQUELLA collection prior to the EBI uploading it into EQUELLA.
+The script will then convert the values in the XML at “/xml/metadata/subject” to the values configured in the openEQUELLA collection prior to the EBI uploading it into openEQUELLA.

 1. Add the following script in the Row Post-Script:
 ```